waping-kr/fonts/README.md

-This is a collection of fonts used in the Waping Service.
+This is a collection of fonts used in the Waping Team.

 We plan to continuously add fonts, and there is no license for fonts.